bedead/Multimodel-LLM-for-creating-testcases--MILVLG-imp-v1-3b-/README.md

 This project implements a multimodal Large Language Model (LLM) using Gradio for the user interface.

+## Colab
+Mostly everything is already setuped in ipynb file, to use with gradio UI.
+Use it with Google Colab for GPU.

 ## Prerequisites

 - [Python](https://www.python.org/) 3.7+